Craigflower Manor and Schoolhouse

 The Craigflower Manor and Craigflower Schoolhouse are National Historic Sites of Canada located in View Royal, British Columbia (the Manor) and Saanich (the Schoolhouse) near Victoria.
 The centerpiece of each historic site is a 19th-century building — a manor and schoolhouse commissioned by the Hudson's Bay Company to provide education and lodging for their employees in the agricultural community of Craigflower Farm.
 The two buildings are sited on the water, 200 metres apart, on either side of the Gorge Waterway, now spanned here by the Craigflower Bridge.
 The buildings have served as a focal point for the community into the modern era; they remain open to the public today as museums devoted to the colonial history of Victoria.

-The sites also have unique archaeological merit, encompassing three distinct periods, and types, of human habitation which span thousands of years.
-In addition, the existing structures have great historical and cultural value, remaining some of the best, and last, examples of their kind in Canada.
-These factors combine to make these two sites important National Historic Sites, and have been given government protection for the public trust.
+The sites also have archaeological merit, encompassing three distinct periods, and types, of human habitation which span thousands of years.
+The existing structures have historical and cultural value, and are among the last examples of their kind in Canada.
+These factors combine to make these two sites National Historic Sites, and they have been given government protection for the public trust.